andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 - It allows each embedding to represent an individual aspect of the track, retaining more information compared to trying to fit all aspects into a single embedding.
 This allows the profile to be more faithfully represented in embedding space.
 - It allows for **controllable** similarity search, where the user can tune exactly how much each aspect of the song should factor into their similarity search.
 This controllability personalizes the search to the user's unique notion of music similarity, and allows them to tune the search on a per-query basis.

-See [[#Track and Artist Similarity]] for an explanation of how we compute the semantic similarity between two tracks using multiple aspect embeddings.
+See [Track and Artist Similarity](#track-and-artist-similarity) for an explanation of how we compute the semantic similarity between two tracks using multiple aspect embeddings.

 ### Artist-level Similarity
 In addition to computing the track-level similarity between a query track and candidate track, we compute the similarity between the *artists* of the respective tracks as well.
 The process for computing artist similarity is very similar to that of track similarity.
-- We first build structured profiles of each artist in our library using our same LLM with web search: each section follows the same descriptor-list format as track profiles (aside from genres - see [[#Prominence-weighted Artist Genres]] for more details).
+- We first build structured profiles of each artist in our library using our same LLM with web search: each section follows the same descriptor-list format as track profiles (aside from genres - see [Prominence-weighted Artist Genres](#prominence-weighted-artist-genres) for more details).
 - We then embed each profile aspect separately, and compute the final artist-level similarity as a weighted sum of the aspect-level similarity scores.

 We use only a single artist per track for artist-level similarity.
 If a track has multiple artists, we use the main artist as the artist for that track.

 We find that the combination of track and artist together provides a more complete representation and yields stronger similarity results than just the track alone.
-Examples of artist profiles can be found in [[#Example Artist Profiles]].
+Examples of artist profiles can be found in [Example Artist Profiles](#example-artist-profiles).
 #### Prominence-weighted Artist Genres
 For the genres section of an artist profile, we found that using a simple list of genres led to a poor representation of the artist, due to each genre in the list having roughly equal weight in the embedding.
 While this works fine at the individual track level, a genre label applied to an artist is applied to their entire library of music.
 It's much more likely that some genres are *more* prominent in the artist's library, while others are *less* prominent.

 Therefore, we expand the genres section of the artist profile to be a list of *(genre, prominence)* pairs, where **prominence** is an integer from 1-10 indicating how prominent that genre is featured in the artist's library.
-We then individually embed each genre, and compute the genre similarity between two artists using a prominence-weighted cross-similarity between their genres (see [[#Artist Genres Similarity]]).
+We then individually embed each genre, and compute the genre similarity between two artists using a prominence-weighted cross-similarity between their genres (see [Artist Genres Similarity](#artist-genres-similarity)).
 ### Model Selection and API Costs
 - **Web search model**: To search the internet and generate the track and artist profiles, we use Perplexity's Sonar Pro model (model name `sonar-pro` in the Perplexity API).
 - **Embedding model**: To embed the text profiles and text queries, we use OpenAI's `text-embedding-3-large` model (embedding size $d = 3072$).